top of page

 • Experience the joy of riding multiple Icelandic horses and discover your favorite one

-• Enjoy the ‘tölt,’ a unique four-beat gait of Icelandic horses that provides a smoother ride during fast-paced journeys
+• Enjoy the tölt, a unique four-beat gait of Icelandic horses that provides a smooth and flowing ride during faster paces

-• Experience the midnight sun and a less touristy time of year in Iceland
+• Experience the magic of the midnight sun and a quieter, less-traveled time of year in Iceland

-• Excellent, welcoming owners/guides who both train and truly love their horses
+• Guided by excellent, welcoming hosts who both train and truly love their horses

 CE3I9415-2.jpg